-The story is taken from a novel by Auguste Le Breton, the writer of the classic crime story Rififi chez les hommes.
-Notorious thief and cop killer Roger Sartet (Alain Delon) is sprung from a prison truck right in Paris by the Manalese Gang, a highly-organized group of brothers following the orders of the family patriarch Vittorio Manalese (Jean Gabin).
-The Manaleses own a pinball machine company, but Vittorio indulges in profitable crimes to allow him to buy land back in Sicily, so he can return to a glorious retirement.
+The story is taken from a novel by Auguste Le Breton, the writer of the classic crime story Du Rififi chez les hommes.
+Notorious thief and cop killer Roger Sartet (Alain Delon) is sprung from a prison truck right in Paris by the Manalese Gang, highly organized brothers following the orders of the family patriarch Vittorio Manalese (Jean Gabin).
+The Manaleses own a pinball machine company, but Vittorio indulges in profitable crimes to buy land back in Sicily for a glorious retirement.
 Roger’s cellmate in prison, a security systems expert, has given him the alarm layout for an exhibition of fine jewelry.
 Interested in a deal for a new heist, Vittorio flies to Rome to check it out for himself, with his New York Mafia buddy Tony Nicosia (Amadeo Nazzari of The Nights of Cabiria).
 Working overtime to recapture Sartet, the dogged Inspector Le Goff (Lino Ventura) leans hard on Roger’s sister Monique (Danielle Volle), passport forgers and other underworld contacts.
-Sartet risks a night with a prostitute.
+Sartet risks a night with a prostitute and is almost caught.
 But sex causes even more trouble when he responds to the overtures of Jeanne (Irina Demick), the French wife of one of the Manalese sons.
 What with the Sicilian code of honor, they had better not be caught.

 The three stars exhibit different styles of Gallic cool.
 Jean Gabin stays in his pinball factory, with its apartments above the work areas.
 He’s the center of all Manalese activity, with his obedient sons on task at all times.
 The family eats together and watches TV together.
 As the only outsider, Jeanne can barely take the rigid family routine — it’s like living in the 19th century.
 Alain Delon’s criminal Sartet faces down the police as he did in his Jean-Pierre Melville pictures, calmly listening to his rap sheet and quietly sticking to his denials.
 Sartet does have a soft spot for his sister Monique, who suffers under Inspector Le Goff’s constant surveillance.
 Lino Ventura’s relentless detective is a completely stock character who runs a tight outfit and rarely smiles.
 The gag of having Le Goff trying to quit smoking is one of the film’s few clichés.
 Ventura’s presence overcomes all obstacles — he’s an immediately likeable pro.

 The movie is lavish by the standards of French genre filmmaking of the time, with many beautifully constructed sets.
-Jacques Saulnier’s art direction does go a bit far with the color coordination in a scene where every accent including Irina Demick’s tight outfit, seems to be bright orange.
+Art director Jacques Saulnier does overdo the color coordination in a scene where every accent seems to be bright orange, including Irina Demick’s tight outfit.
 The action ranges from hotels to airports to a large prison and a convincing police headquarters.
-In the best staged action scene, the cops invade a cheap hotel, getting as close as one door away from their quarry Sartet, who is still in his underwear.
-It’s like the two-gun situation in Don Siegel’s Madigan, except that it resolves in an impressive, hair-raisingly credible stunt.
+In the best staged action scene the cops invade a cheap hotel, getting as close as one door away from their quarry Sartet, who is still in his underwear.
+It’s like the two-gun shootout in Don Siegel’s Madigan, except that it resolves with a hair-raisingly credible stunt.

-Icing on the cake comes in the form of Ennio Morricone’s slick music score by, which alternates between a mournful main theme and an exciting action riff for transitional cues.
+Icing on the cake comes in the form of Ennio Morricone’s slick music score, which alternates between a mournful main theme and an exciting action riff for transitional cues.
 As with his western scores of the time, Morricone makes use of odd noises, in this case ‘boing’ sounds.
 The most unusual scoring choice is a dynamic power moment for a seduction on a beach.
 Delon’s crook Sartet has caught a large eel and kills it by pounding it against a rock.
 The brutal display is observed by Jeanne, who has chosen to sunbathe nude only a few yards away, an open invitation for sex.
-Considering the Old World honor system these Sicilians subscribe to, Jeanne is making a very big mistake.
+Considering the Sicilians’ Old World honor system, Jeanne is making a very big mistake.

 The KL Studio Classics Blu-ray of The Sicilian Clan is a great encoding of a fun show.
 Kino configures the movies on separate Blu-ray discs.
 Labeled the U.S.Cut, the first version is 118 minutes in length.
 It’s considered the main item, which I think is a big mistake.
 The second French version (also labeled confusingly as the International Cut) is a couple of minutes shorter than that given on the French disc from four years ago.
 The only thing missing is an exit music cue that originally played out over black.

-The transfer is bright and sharp, and identical to that on the earlier French disc.
+The transfer is identical to that on the earlier French disc.
 On the French version only, the main title sequence is slightly windowboxed.
 With its impressive Parisian locations, this looks great on a big screen.
 The special effects used in the hijack sequence are variable, but not bad for 1969: a decommissioned jet seems to have been hired to film the hijack scenes.
-The filmmakers may have needed to mock up fake jet engines for it, because they don’t look like any I’ve seen.
+The filmmakers may have fabricated fake jet engines for it, because they don’t look like any I’ve seen.